cloudeight/style-guidelines/css/README.md

 ### Multi-line Property Values
 Some properties allow for multiple value declarations, such as box shadows.
-For multi-line values there are additional rules where the ruleset should:
+Since this can become quite messy, we can separate each value to a new line, multi-line property values should:

 - Have each value on a new line
 - Have each value indented to the same level as the first value